KnightNiwrem/Digital-Pets-v2/PRD.md

   - The displayed care value is computed from its ticks using a fixed multiplier per value.
 Example: if one unit of Hydration represents ten ticks (ten minutes), then the displayed Hydration equals the hidden hydration ticks divided by ten, rounded up.
   - Restoring care adds ticks directly to the hidden counter.
 Example: restoring ten Hydration adds one hundred hydration ticks.
   - Use similar multipliers for Satiety and Happiness to keep calculations simple, consistent, and performant.
-  - Additional hidden counter `poopTicksLeft` tracks ticks remaining until next poop spawns.
+  - Additional hidden counter `poopTicks` tracks ticks remaining until next poop spawns.

 7. Poop and Hygiene

 - Poop spawn:
   - Spawns infrequently while the pet is awake: between six and twenty‑four hours per occurrence, randomized within that window.
-  - Uses a hidden `poopTicksLeft` counter that decrements each tick (minute) to track when the next poop will spawn.
+  - Uses a hidden `poopTicks` counter that decrements each tick (minute) to track when the next poop will spawn.
-  - When `poopTicksLeft` reaches 0, a poop spawns and the counter is reset to a new random value within the spawn range.
+  - When `poopTicks` reaches 0, a poop spawns and the counter is reset to a new random value within the spawn range.
   - During sleep, the counter continues to decrement but poop does not spawn until the pet wakes (the counter stays at 0 until the next tick after waking).
   - This counter is persisted across saves to maintain consistent scheduling.
   - There is no cap on total Poop.